kammas/aws-playground/Notes on AC SAP/Notes.md

 ##  [Refresher] AWS Secrets Manager (7:47)
 ##  VPC Flow Logs & Flow Logs vs Packet Sniffing (11:16)
 ##  [Refresher] AWS WAF and Shield (12:57)
+AWS Shield provides protection against DDoS Attacks (blocks service from legitimate users by overloading system) **Shield Standard** is Free with **Route 53 and Cloudfront** and protects against Layr 3 and Layr 4 attacks **Shield Advanced** provides protection to **EC2, ELB, Global Accelerator, Route 53 and CloudFront** and DDoS Response Team and Financial Insurance
+WAF (Web application Firewall) is a Layer 7 protection so understands Http and Https, Like SQL Injection , Cross site scripting, Geo Blocking, Rate Awareness
+WEBACL (Web Access Control List) of **WAF** is integrated with **ALB, API Gateway and CloudFront** Rules are added to WEBACL and are evaluated when traffic arrives Route 53 with Shield -> CF with Shield -> CF with WAF rules - WEBACL filters traffic - ALB Shield and WAF -> EC2 to ASG

 ##  Section Quiz - ADVANCED SECURITY AND CONFIG MANAGEMENT
 # DISASTER RECOVERY & BUSINESS CONTINUITY IN AWS
 ##  Types of DR - Cold, Warm, PilotLight (17:41)